 “Hi.
 I have a doubt or two about Writing paper.
 The Long essay part.
 It is mentioned that we should write with a minimum of 250 words.
 Is there a maximum word limit as well?
-Because I have a tendency to write essays reaching up to 500 to 600 words.” — email from a Road to IELTS user.
+Because I have a tendency to write essays reaching up to 500 to 600 words.” — an email from a Road to IELTS user.

 For some candidates, it’s very tempting to write as much as they can in the one hour given in the Writing section — they want to really showcase their range of vocabulary and their ability to write long sentences.
 But do long essays really get you a better band score?

 Let’s get straight to the point: while it’s true that there is no official IELTS answer regarding the maximum word limit in the writing tasks, you won’t get bonus marks for exceeding the minimum word count.
 Remember: the IELTS Writing test is only partly about how brilliant your ideas are.
 It is mainly about how effectively and precisely you can communicate through writing.
+You need to make every word count.
 Don’t try to explain the trends you see on Academic Writing Task 1 — describe them.
 Compare.
 Present the data in a clear and concise manner so that the examiner can understand you well enough without needing to look at the chart.
 Avoid irrelevant elaborations on the data so you can get a better score in the Task Response criteria.

 Spend your time wisely